haddocking/alphaflow-antibodies/README.md

 echo "" >> 7msq_antigen.actpass
 ```

-The second and fourth line (the ones with `echo "" >> ...`) are used to specify that no passive residues are defined for the antibody and the antigen, respectively.
+The second and fourth line (the ones with `echo "" >> ...`) are empty lines that are used to specify that no passive residues are defined for the antibody and the antigen, respectively.

 2. generate the ambiguous restraints
 ```bash